 The Dr. Martin Luther King Jr. Committee chose the theme of this year, "We Are in This Together," for 42nd annual ceremony and the honoring of the Student Humanitarian of the Year and Humanitarian of Year awards.

 Dr. King’s memory has continued to inspire countless numbers of dreamers to dream.
 The committee encouraged the community to share their dreams for the future.

-During our January 2019 event, Pinole Valley High School senior Yassna Ahmadi was named Student Humanitarian of the Year, and thanked her family and friends for their support.
+During our January 2020 event, Concord High School senior Christina Mazzi was named Student Humanitarian of the year.
+She thanked her community for helping her when she needed it.

-Reverend Donnell R. Jones is the recipient of the Contra County Board of Supervisors' 2019 Humaitarian of the Year Award.
-He was chosen for his leadership and service to the community spanning 27 years.
+Tamisha Walker is the recipient of the Contra Costa County Board of Supervisors’ 2020 Humanitarian of the Year Award.
+She was chosen for her community organizing and advocacy for individuals reentering from the criminal justice system.

 She is the co-founder and Executive Director of the Safe Return Project, a Richmond, CA based organization invested in securing the freedom of formerly incarcerated individuals.

 Tamisha is a Rosenburg Foundations Leading Edge Fellow and serves on Contra Costa County’s Racial Justice Oversight Body, Juvenile Justice Coordinating Council, and the Contra Costa LEAD Antioch diversion initiative advisory committee.